 The cast members wrote they were told to remain silent, and that coming forward about the harassment would be detrimental to their careers and the show.
 To compensate, the women created safe spaces for themselves to talk about what was happening and get support from each other.

-Apparently, Schwahn’s behaviour did not stop with the end of One Tree Hill.
-Alexandra Park, an actor on The Royals (Schwahn’s current project), took to Twitter Thursday to share that she, too, has been subject to similar kinds of harassment.
+Evidently, Schwahn’s behaviour did not stop with the end of One Tree Hill.
+Alexandra Park, an actor on The Royals, took to Twitter on November 16 to share that she, too, has been subject to similar kinds of harassment.

-In light of Park’s allegations, the first to come from the cast and crew of The Royals, Schwahn has been temporarily suspended as the claims are investigated.
+In light of Park’s allegations, the first that come from the cast and crew of The Royals, Schwahn was initially temporarily suspended as the claims were investigated.
 “E!, Universal Cable Productions and Lionsgate Television take sexual harassment allegations very seriously, investigate them thoroughly and independently, and take appropriate action,” the companies said in a joint statement.

 The Disturbingly Long List of All the Women Who Have Accused Harvey Weinstein (So Far)

 Call It What It Is, Harry Styles Was Sexually Assaulted at His Recent Performance